ojthomas7/3-qubit-flip-QEC/README.md

-# The Three Qubit Repetition Code
+# The Three Qubit Repetition Code for Bit-flip Errors

 ## Overview